-If you do not go to collect your passport and visa in person, and your Consulate allows this, then you can arrange for it to be sent to you.
+If you do not wish to go to collect your passport and visa in person, and your Consulate allows this, then you can arrange for it to be sent to you.
 This may mean providing a pre-paid US Postal Service Express Mail-Overnight envelope.
 Again, check this with your Consulate.

 For more information on student visas and Spanish Consulates in the USA, go to the Spanish Embassy website.